Jack465/Bluetooth-RGB-Project/readme.md

+# This is kinda bad looking back at it, but it still works, might rewrite in the future

 # Bluetooth RGB Project

 This project came about because I wanted to challenge myself and see if I could create a functioning system.
 I created a PCB for the arduino, and bluetooth module.
 I could have included the mosfets I needed on that same PCB but I had already created that circuit on a separate prototype board, so it wasn't needed in my case.